protontypes/open-sustainable-technology/README.md

 - [ClimODE](https://github.com/Aalto-QuML/ClimODE) - Models precise weather evolution with value-conserving dynamics, learning global weather transport as a neural flow, which also enables estimating the uncertainty in predictions.
 - [ciceroscm](https://github.com/ciceroOslo/ciceroscm) - Python version of the CICERO-SCM simple climate model/emulator.
 - [ChaosBench](https://github.com/leap-stc/ChaosBench) - A benchmark project to improve and extend the predictability range of deep weather emulators to the subseasonal-to-seasonal (S2S) scale.
+- [CIMS](https://github.com/EMRG-SFU/cims/) - The Python implementation of the CIMS economic climate model.

 ### Climate Data Standards
 - [cf-conventions](https://github.com/cf-convention/cf-conventions) - The conventions for CF (Climate and Forecast) metadata are designed to promote the processing and sharing of files created with the NetCDF API.